Cover reveal for my Christmas book and an excerpt. Hope you enjoy the story! The book will be available for Christmas this year. ❤

 “They usually are,” Lorna agreed, handing Grace a mug of coffee.
 “Cream, no sugar, right?”

 “You know me so well,” Grace replied, smoothing a lock of dark blonde hair back into place.
 “I’ve only got about half an hour, but I wanted to see if you had the kittens and ask about the pies and cookies for the party.”

 “We’ll be baking all day tomorrow,” Millie said.
 “I’ve got some lovely apples left for pie and Lorna is making her gingerbread cookies.”

 “Oh, those both sound wonderful!”
 Grace took a sip of her coffee, then added, “I’ll be making sugar cookies this year.”

 Lorna walked back over and glanced at Millie.
 “Sugar cookies?
 Hmm…don’t we know someone, who loves sugar cookies?”

 “I believe they’re a favorite of our local sheriff.”
 Millie looked at Grace and smiled.
 “How is Mr. MacKenzie?”

 “I’m sure I wouldn’t know,” Grace replied, blushing slightly.

-“At least you have a guy, who likes your baking.”
+“At least you have someone, who likes your baking.”
 Millie put the kitten down, then stood up.
-“I’d do almost anything to have that with someone…again.”
+“I’d do almost anything to have that…again.”

 Lorna and Grace exchanged a quick glance.
 “Why don’t we forget about the stew and go have dinner at the café?”
 Lorna asked.